The Death of the $2,000 Food Photoshoot

 DoorDash’s best practices and Uber Eats’ photo tips both emphasize the same technical basics:

-- A clear view of the hero item-no heavy filters, no tight crops hiding ingredients.
+- A clear view of the hero item.
+No heavy filters.
+No tight crops hiding ingredients.

 - Simple, non-distracting backgrounds and props.